Last updated on May 29, 2025

-With the vast amount of foreign investment in New York City today, understanding FIRPTA requirements have become very important.
-Any foreign seller or individual purchasing real estate from a foreign person should understand their responsibilities under FIRPTA.
-While many real estate agents don’t fully understand the implications of FIRPTA obligations, it is critical to get the guidance of a New York City real estate attorney who understands and has experience with foreign investment and IRS laws as they pertain to it.
+With the vast amount of foreign investment in New York City today, it is important to be aware of FIRPTA requirements.
+Any foreign seller or individual purchasing real estate from a foreign person should fully understand their responsibilities under FIRPTA, including the obligation to withhold FIRPTA if the seller is not a U.S. citizen.
+It is critical to get the guidance of a New York foreign investment lawyer who understands and has experience with foreign investment and related IRS regulations.
+For assistance with FIRPTA and real estate transactions, contact Sishodia PLLC at (833) 616-4646 to schedule a consultation.

 FIRPTA Withholding